microsoft/ai-developer/Python/README.md

 ## Learning Objectives

-This workshop is designed for individuals who want to gain practical experience in working with Azure OpenAI and Semantic Kernel.
+This workshop is designed for individuals who want to gain practical experience in working with Azure AI Foundry and Semantic Kernel.
 By applying this knowledge, you will be able to integrate AI into your own applications.

 Participants will learn how to: